Peter Arnett: Academic career

-After retiring as a field reporter in 2007, Arnett lives in Los Angeles.
+After retiring as a field reporter in 2007, Arnett lived in Fountain Valley, California.

-He also teaches journalism at Shantou University in China.
+He also taught journalism at Shantou University in China.
 In New Zealand, the Peter Arnett School of Journalism was named for him at the Southern Institute of Technology; the journalism school closed in 2015.

-Personal life
+Personal life and death

 In 1964, Arnett married Nina Nguyen, a Vietnamese woman.
 They had two children, Elsa and Andrew.
 Nina and Peter separated in 1983, divorced more than 20 years later, then reconciled in 2006.

 Elsa Arnett attended Stuyvesant High School in New York and Harvard University.
 After graduating, she went into journalism, became a reporter, worked for several months on The Washington Post as an intern and then joined The Boston Globe.
 She worked with her father on his 1994 memoir about his reporting life.
 Elsa Arnett is married to former White House lawyer John Yoo.

-In the 2007 New Year Honours, Arnett was appointed an Officer of the New Zealand Order of Merit, for services to journalism.
+In the 2007 New Year Honours, Arnett was appointed an Officer of the New Zealand Order of Merit for services to journalism.

+Arnett died from prostate cancer in Newport Beach, California, on 17 December 2025, at the age of 91.

 In popular culture

-Peter Arnett appeared in Robert Wiener's book Live from Baghdad.
-He appeared as a character in the 2002 HBO film of the same name, where he was portrayed by actor Bruce McGill.
+Arnett appeared in Robert Wiener's book Live from Baghdad, and its 2002 HBO film adaptation, in which he was portrayed by actor Bruce McGill.
 The book, as well as the film, features Arnett's work as part of Wiener's crew in Baghdad.
 Arnett joined the team as tensions between Iraq and the West were escalating toward an imminent military encounter.
 CNN sent Arnett to Baghdad because of his experience in covering military conflicts.
 Arnett was part of the live coverage beginning on 16 January 1991, the start of the Gulf War air campaign, where he and colleagues Bernard Shaw and John Holliman kept broadcasting from their Al-Rasheed Hotel room amid extensive aerial bombing by the Western Coalition forces.

-Arnett's interview with Bin Laden in 1997 became the subject of the movie 'A War Story' produced for television.
-Arnett's role was played by John Leigh.
+Arnett's interview with Osama bin Laden in 1997 became the subject of A War Story, a movie produced for television.
+John Leigh played the role of Arnett.
+The 2020 documentary Dateline: Saigon covered Arnett and his group of reporters' coverage of the Vietnam war.